9fingers/Nixie_Die_Calc/README.md

 TFT control sketch is using the stock Adafrtuit RA8875 library.<br />

+Videos of the project in its different states of flux.
+If you are curious as to how it functions watch the videos.https://www.youtube.com/user/BrnChknBrnCow

 Hardware compatibility <br />
 Nixie IN-18 <br />
 IC 74141 Nixie control 16 pin chips<br />